Are you a domestic worker?

-Establishes uninterrupted meal and rest periods, including financial compensation if responsibilities require working without breaks.
+2.Uninterrupted meal and rest periods, including financial compensation if responsibilities require working without breaks.

-Provides one day (24 hours) off in a seven-day period for workers that reside where they are employed.
+3.A one-day (24 hours) off in a seven-day period for workers that reside where they are employed.

-Prohibits employers from confiscating the documents or other personal effects of their workers.
+4.Prohibits employers from confiscating the documents or other personal effects of their workers.

-Institutes a Domestic Workers Standards Board to establish further guidelines.
+5.Institutes a Domestic Workers Standards Board to establish further guidelines.

 Want to learn more?
 Read the full ordinance here